zkemail/zk-email-verify/README.md

 ## FAQ/Possible Errors

+### Can you provide an example header for me to understand what exactly is signed?

+We are hijacking DKIM signatures in order to verify parts of emails, which can be verified on chain via succinct zero knowledge proofs.
+Here is an example of the final, canoncalized actual header string that is signed by google.com's public key:

+`to:"zkemailverify@gmail.com" <zkemailverify@gmail.com>\r\nsubject:test email\r\nmessage-id:<CAOmXgjU78_L7d-H7Wqf2qph=-uED3Kw6NEU2PzSP6jiUH0Bb+Q@mail.gmail.com>\r\ndate:Fri, 24 Mar 2023 13:02:10 +0700\r\nfrom:ZK Email <zkemailverify2@gmail.com>\r\nmime-version:1.0\r\ndkim-signature:v=1; a=rsa-sha256; c=relaxed/relaxed; d=gmail.com; s=20210112; t=1679637743; h=to:subject:message-id:date:from:mime-version:from:to:cc:subject :date:message-id:reply-to; bh=gCRK/FdzAYnMHic55yb00uF8AHZ/3HvyLVQJbWQ2T8o=; b=`

+Thus, we can extract whatever information we want out of here via regex, including to/from/body hash!
+We can do the same for an email body.

 ### I'm having issues with the intricacies of the SHA hashing.
 How do I understand the function better?

 Use https://sha256algorithm.com/ as an explainer!
 It's a great visualization of what is going on, and our code should match what is going on there.